 2. While we endeavour to cater for specific dietary requirements, some meals and food activities are set in advance and may be difficult to adjust.
 Please advise us of any dietary requirements at the time of booking so that we can ensure you’ll enjoy this trip.

-3. Please provide your full name exactly as it appears on your passport at the time of booking (including any middle names listed on your passport) for transport tickets.
-Ticketing fees may apply for amendments to details within 45 days of departure, and in some cases, you will be required to cover the cost of issuing a new ticket if an amendment occurs.
+3. Please provide your full name exactly as per passport at the time of booking (including any middle names listed on your passport) for train tickets.
+Fees may apply for amendments to details within 45 days of departure, and in some cases you will be required to cover the cost of issuing new tickets.

 4. Tourism in Sri Lanka is booming, and with it has come a huge increase in visitors to Yala National Park.
 In order to reduce our impact on wildlife and the environment we are trialling visiting a less touristed section of Yala.
 Should we determine that tourist numbers here also make it difficult to visit responsibly, we will change our itinerary to visit Udawalawe National Park.